 Many of our pets suffer every year with the ever increasing amounts of fireworks that go off each November and New Year as well as other times of the year, often unpredictably.
 There are many ways that you can help your pet cope with the endless flashes, bangs and wizzes....

-We strongly recommend you NEVER take your pet to a fireworks display - whether small in your garden or a fireworks event.
+We strongly recommend you NEVER take your pet to a fireworks display - whether small in your garden or a fireworks event, regardless of how you think they are.
+Often 'excitement' can mask levels of anxiety - so the advise is: please don't risk it.

 Your pet may choose to escape when frightened - now is the time to make sure name tags and microchip details are all up-to-date.